techking11/techking11/README.md

 My name is **Nay Myo Aung**.
-I am a **Software Engineer** with a focus on **Full Stack Development** after coming from a background in **Window Application and Arduino**.
+I am a **Software Engineer** focusing on **Full Stack Development** after coming from a background in **Window Application Development and Frontend Development**.
 I am a passionate and skilled software engineer with a strong background in developing robust and efficient web applications.

 Strategizing and aiming beyond the horizon has always excited me.
-Though it takes more than faith in an idea to achieve big goals.
-It takes an incredible group of people that not only believe in the idea but also have the talent to execute it.
-I realize that no matter how good I am, I cannot accomplish my goals on my own.
+However, it takes more than faith in an idea to achieve big goals.
+It takes an incredible group of people who believe in the idea and have the talent to execute it.
+I realize that no matter how good I am, I cannot accomplish my goals alone.

 **Tech Stack**